Saquibtechlotraining/Skytrax_Airlines_Project/README.md

  Clean Data : [Clean Data](https://github.com/Saquibtechlotraining/Skytrax_Airlines_Project/blob/main/Skytrax_Project/Clean_Data/clean_skytrax_data.csv)

-## Pipeline 4: Results and Insights Pipeline
+## Pipeline 4: Visualization
-#### ① Task: Visualization of using Clean Data
+#### ① Task: Visualization of Clean Data
 #### ② Components:
 ##### • For Visualization use Power Bi :
      • After obtaining the final clean data, utilize Power BI for creating interactive and visually appealing dashboards and reports.
      Power BI allows for seamless visualization of insights, making it easy to communicate and interpret complex information.

-#### • Business Implications:
+###### • Business Implications:
-    • Translate insights into tangible business strategies.
+① Translate insights into tangible business strategies.
-    • Explore real-world implications and demonstrate how airlines can optimize operations, refine customer interactions, and devise innovative marketing campaigns based on data-driven insights.
+② Explore real-world implications and demonstrate how airlines can optimize operations, refine customer interactions, and devise innovative marketing campaigns based on data-driven insights.

-## Pipeline 5: Conclusion and Reflection
-#### ① Task: Reflect on the impact of the project, lessons learned, and outline future enhancements.
-#### ② Components:
-##### • Project Impact Assessment:
+###### • Project Impact Assessment:
-    • Reflect on how the project contributes to the evolution of the airline industry and fosters a culture of data-driven decision-making.
+Reflect on how the project contributes to the evolution of the airline industry and fosters a culture of data-driven decision-making.

-##### • Lessons Learned:
+###### • Lessons Learned:
-    • Discuss challenges encountered during the project lifecycle and strategies employed to overcome them.
+Discuss challenges encountered during the project lifecycle and strategies employed to overcome them.

-##### • Future Enhancements:
+###### • Future Enhancements:
-    • Outline potential avenues for future enhancements, including the integration of additional data sources, implementation of more advanced analytics, and exploration of predictive modeling.
+Outline potential avenues for future enhancements, including the integration of additional data sources, implementation of more advanced analytics, and exploration of predictive modeling.

 ### Dashboard View